mtdol/post_calc/README.md

 takes a postfix arithmetic expression and computes it
 `12+` to `3`
 ## compute.sh
-runs both applications in tandem to compute an infix expression
+runs both applications in order to compute an infix expression

 # Compile
 ```